tarantool/doc/doc/2.2/reference/reference_lua/swim.rst

 .. module:: swim

-The `swim` module contains Tarantool's implementation of SWIM -- Scalable Weakly-consistent Infection-style Process Group Membership Protocol.
+The ``swim`` module contains Tarantool's implementation of SWIM -- Scalable Weakly-consistent Infection-style Process Group Membership Protocol.
 It is recommended for any type of Tarantool cluster where the number of nodes can be large.
 Its job is to discover and monitor the other members in the cluster and keep their information in a "member table".
 It works by sending and receiving, in a background event loop, periodically, via UDP, messages.

-Each message has several parts, including the ping such as "I am checking whether you are alive", the event such as "I am joining", the anti-entropy such as "I know that another member exists", and the payload such as "I or another member could have user-generated data".
+Each message has several parts, including:

+* the ping such as "I am checking whether you are alive",
+* the event such as "I am joining",
+* the anti-entropy such as "I know that another member exists",
+* the payload such as "I or another member could have user-generated data".

 The maximum message size is about 1500 bytes.

 SWIM sends messages periodically to a random subset of the member table.
 SWIM processes replies from those members asynchronously.

-Each entry in the member table has: a UUID, and a status.
-The status is "alive", "suspected", "dead", or "left".
+Each entry in the member table has:

+* a UUID,
+* a status ("alive", "suspected", "dead", or "left").

 When a member fails to acknowledge a certain number of pings, its status is changed from "alive" to "suspected", that is, suspected of being dead.
-But SWIM tries to avoid false positives (misidentifying members as dead) which could happen when a member is overloaded and responds to pings too slowly, or when there is network trouble and packets can not go through some channels.
+But SWIM tries to **avoid false positives** (misidentifying members as dead) which could happen when a member is overloaded and responds to pings too slowly, or when there is network trouble and packets can not go through some channels.
 When a member is suspected, SWIM randomly chooses other members and sends requests to them: "please ping this suspected member".
-This is called an indirect ping.
+This is called an **indirect ping**.
 Thus via different routes and additional hops the suspected member gets additional chances to reply, and thus "refute" the suspicion.

-Because selection is random there is an even network load of about one message per member per protocol step, regardless of the cluster size.
+Because selection is random there is an **even network load** of about one message per member per protocol step, regardless of the cluster size.
 This is a major feature of SWIM.
 Because the protocol depends on members passing information on, also known as "gossiping", members do not need to broadcast messages to every